 Stories on Limitations

 22 April 2013.
-Discussion followed a movie screening of “The Five Obstructions” by Jørgen Leth and Lars von Trier.
+A broad examination of the creative processfollowed by a movie screening of “The Five Obstructions” by Jørgen Leth and Lars von Trier.

 Who Will Feed Us?